 you need to manage the application configuration by modifying the VerrazzanoHelidonWorkload or ApplicationConfiguration resource,

-kubectl edit or applying new YAML file.
-Verrazzano will notice that the Component resource change and will update
+kubectl edit or applying a new YAML file.
+Verrazzano will notice the Component resource change and will update

 the Deployment and Service resource as needed.

 You can add a new VerrazzanoHelidonWorkload to a running application, or remove an existing workload, by modifying the ApplicationConfiguration resource and adding or removing the VerrazzanoHelidonWorkload component.

 The recommended way to scale containerized Helidon application replicas is to specify a ManualScalerTrait

 with the VerrazzanoHelidonWorkload in the ApplicationConfiguration.
 The following example